 Bone grafting replaces lost bone and encourages the growth of new bone around the teeth.
 The treatment offers additional support to natural teeth or provides a solid foundation for tooth replacements such as dental implants.

 Dr. Puterman has expertise in a variety of bone grafting techniques, which means that patients can receive the care they require regardless of their needs.
 He has experience with both autogenous (your own bone) and alternative materials for bone grafts and can employ either to produce a lasting and aesthetically appealing result.

 Dr. Puterman uses a specialized PiezoSurgery instrument to source and shape bone.
 This allows him to work much more gently and precisely than with a drill, improving your comfort during and after the procedure.
 Also, bone grafting patients receive leukocyte- and platelet-rich fibrin (L-PRF) as part of their care.
 L-PRF is an emerging recovery treatment that uses your body’s own natural ability to heal.
 Nearly every bone grafting patient will benefit from these advanced tools and techniques.

 How Bone Grafting Works

-Dr. Puterman may conduct bone grafting for Bethesda and Washington, DC patients at the same time as extracting teeth and placing dental implants.
+Dr. Puterman may conduct bone grafting for patients at the same time as extracting teeth and placing dental implants.
 This promotes the viability and durability of the dental implants.

 Without bone grafting, the surrounding bone will begin to resorb away after a tooth extraction.
 Bone grafting prevents this type of resorption and helps ensure that there will be enough bone to retain the implant in a functional and natural-appearing manner.